Security-Onion-Solutions/securityonion-docs/Kibana.rst

 Plugins
 -------

 To add a plugin to Kibana, you can expose the plugins directory to the host filesystem and then copy your plugins to that directory.
-For example, to load the
-`kbn\_network <https://github.com/dlumbrer/kbn_network>`__ plugin you
-can do something like this:
+For example, to load the `kbn\_network <https://github.com/dlumbrer/kbn_network>`__ plugin you can do something like the following.

 Create a directory in the host filesystem to store plugins: